Elijahlekomo/KnowledgeHub/README.md

 ## __About the project__
-Quiz App with React.js, ASP.NET Core API & Material UI
+Built a Quiz App with React.js, ASP.NET Core API & Material UI